bimobject/docs/docs/documentation/guides/creating-your-first-product.md

 ## Creating a packaging

-The **Ball Valve** is sold in boxes, so our next step is to create these boxes in Eando X. This process is nearly identical to creating a product with materials, but is done on the `Packaging` page.
+The **Ball Valve** is sold in boxes, so our next step is to create these boxes in EandoX.
+This process is nearly identical to creating a product with materials, but is done on the `Packaging` page.

 Navigate to the `Packaging` page in the left navigation menu, and click the `Create packaging` button in the top right corner.